Advertisement

 Dry herb consistency

-As marijuana or hemp is heated, its texture changes.
-Cooked bud will lose its firmness, becoming brittle and dry.
+As marijuana or hemp heats up, its texture gradually changes.
+Fresh bud starts moist and firm, but as it’s used, it becomes brittle and dry.

 What does weed look like after vaping?